DaniNedo/daninedo.github.io/_posts/2020-08-09-better-hardware-interaction.md

 ```
 volatile PORT_t * PORT_A = (PORT_t*)PA_BASE_ADDRESS;
 ```
-You can se we use the `volatile`keyword so that the compiler knows that the variable value stored in that specific memory location can change on its own and doesn't try to optimize it.
+You can se we use the `volatile` keyword so that the compiler knows that the variable value stored in that specific memory location can change on its own and doesn't try to optimize it.

 In this other [post](https://blog.feabhas.com/2019/01/peripheral-register-access-using-c-structs-part-1/) about using C's structs to access peripheral registers, the author also includes the `const` keyword in the declaration of the port handle:
 ```
 volatile PORT_t * const PORT_A = (PORT_t*)PA_BASE_ADDRESS;
 ```
 Wait a second... `const`?
 Isn't this keyword used for constant elements?
-Well, indeed `const` is used for values but here we are not saying that the register value is going to be constant, rather that the address to which the pointer points to will remain constant, even if the value of the register.
+Well, indeed `const` is used for values but here we are not saying that the register value is going to be constant, rather that the address to which the pointer points to will remain constant, even if the value of the register changes.
 If you are interested in this topic [this article](https://www.embedded.com/combining-cs-volatile-and-const-keywords/) explains it quite well.

-There are other ways to declare the `port`handle, as a `#define`:
+There are other ways to declare the `port` handle, as a `#define`:
 ```
 #define PORT_A (volatile PORT_t*)PA_BASE_ADDRESS
 ```